Interface With The JNIOR

 MODBUS

-MODBUS is a master / slave protocol.
-That means that the master is responsible to polling the JNIOR frequently to get data.
-There are a few variations of MODBUS that are implemented on the JNIOR; MODBUS RTU, MODBUS ASCII and MODBUS TCP.
+MODBUS is a master/slave protocol.
+That means that the master is responsible for polling the JNIOR frequently to get data.
+There are a few variations of MODBUS that are implemented on the JNIOR; MODBUS RTU, MODBUS ASCII, and MODBUS TCP.

 Serial-to-Ethernet